couchbaselabs/observability/examples/native/README.md

 - `CB_VERSION`, the Couchbase Server version (tag on DockerHub) to run on all nodes.
 Defaults to enterprise-6.6.3.
 - `NODE_RAM` (in MiB).
 Defaults to 1024, and is used to calculate service quotas.
+- `LOAD`, a Boolean denoting whether a light load should be thrown at the cluster using `cbpillowfight`.
+Defaults to `false`.

 ## Grafana Dashboard development ##

 The dashboards are currently under development.
-The local directory `./dynamic/grafana` is mounted in the CMOS Docker container, with any changes appearing upon refreshing the Grafana webpage.
+The directory `/microlith/grafana` is mounted in the CMOS Docker container, with any changes appearing upon refreshing the Grafana webpage.

 Non-prometheus stats are obtained using the Grafana community plugin [JSON API](https://grafana.com/grafana/plugins/marcusolsson-json-datasource/), which supports both JSONPath and JSONata.
 The latter is more heavily used, as it is more expressive.